ARTICLE

 Sefirot boardgame and Tarot deck

-Sefirot is that ancient game allowing a playful activity, as well as fortune-telling and meditation.
+Sefirot is that ancient game allowing a playful activity, fortune-telling and meditation.
 A Tarot deck is the central piece of the pack, which offers a new discourse for Tarot communities.
-It includes 78 cards to spread in a two-side board (single or two players) and combine according to rules and personal choices, while exploring and understanding the divine, in oneself as well as in the partner.
+It includes 78 cards to spread in a two-side board (for a single or two-players game), and combine according to some rules and personal choices, while exploring and understanding the divine, in oneself as well as in the partner.

-The deck has been designed beyond Marseille or Rider-Waite-Smith conventions and orthodox criteria.
-Of a very meticulous and detailed artisan elaboration, illustrations guide players to discover the occult in constellations and symbologies, deepening into additional layers of meaning inside of decorative elements.
+The deck has been designed beyond Marseille or Rider-Waite-Smith conventions, or orthodox criteria.
+Of a very meticulous and detailed artisan elaboration, the illustrations guide the players to discover the occult in constellations and symbologies, deepening into additional layers of meaning inside of decorative elements.
 A very careful elaboration also offers a long-term and high quality product, in attention to environmental sustainability.

 Personal choices

 Whatever the use of Sefirot, it can be played as a solitary game or with another person (to cooperate or compete).
-Depending on the chosen version, players use one side or the other of the board.
+Depending on the chosen version, players use one side of the board or the other one.

 Sefirot board